The Humanities

 Within the environs of the Levis '45 * Alexandre '75 Center for the Humanities, students enrolled in Humanities 3 and 4 will write on a daily basis, while exploring a wide range of genres and rhetorical methods and techniques as both critics and practitioners themselves.
 Students must be prepared to be challenged daily within an active, interdisciplinary, student-centered learning environment.
 This course requires summer preparatory work, which includes, reading, writing, and experiential activities.

-For more information about the Humanities Department, please contact Dr. Kathryn Malone, the Elizabeth B. Blossom Chair of Humanities and Senior Master Teacher of the Humanities, at kmalone@thehill.org.
+For more information about the Humanities Department, please contact Dr. Mark Pearson '78 P'20 '24, the Elizabeth B. Blossom Chair of Humanities and Co-Director of the Writing Center, at mpearson@thehill.org.